jdpieck/oasis-align/0.1.0/README.md

 ![Animation of text being aligned with differently sized text](examples/text-with-text.gif)

 # Configuration
 There are two functions associated with this package.
-The first is specifically targeted at aligning images, and the second is targeted at content in general
+The first is specifically targeted at [aligning images](#oasis-align-images), and the second is targeted at [content in general](#oasis-align).

 > [!important]
 > To change the size of the gutter in both functions, use `#set grid(column-gutter: length)`.
 This is case to allow for set rules which are not possible with user-defined functions.